kumu/docs/guides/templates/geo.md

 - Geo isn’t quite ready for large maps yet.
 If you have more than 100 elements, it will take a few refreshes to get all locations geocoded.
 - Screenshots and PDFs are not currently supported for geo.
 - Decorations for geo maps are still in beta.
 By default, you’re limited to squares and straight lines, but if you want to test out the full range of decorations (circles, borders, curved lines, flags, etc.), add `renderer: canvas;` to your `@settings` block.
+- You can use the `scale-max` and `scale-min` properties to adjust the minimum and maximum allowed zoom levels for your readers.
+[See the settings reference](/guides/settings-reference.html) for more guidance.

 <span class="edit-link"><a href="https://github.com/kumu/docs/blob/master/guides/templates/geo.md" target="_blank"><i class="fa fa-github"></i> edit this page</a></span>